 After 4.2 the implementation of Cache provided leaves it up to the user to choose a caching and copy method policy which is accomplished through submitting function pointers at initialization of the Cache.
 In 2.5 we configured our system to have separate Nodes for accessing HBM which are assigned a Node-ID by adding eight to the Nodes ID of the Node that physically contains the HBM.
 Therefore, given Node 3 accesses some datum, the most efficient placement for the copy would be on Node 3 + 8 = 11.
 As the Cache is intended for multithreaded usage, conserving accelerator resources is important, so that concurrent cache requests complete quickly.
-To get high per-copy performance while maintaining low usage, the smart-copy method is selected as described in 3.2.3 for larger copies, while small copies will be handled exclusively by the current node.
-This distinction is made due to the overhead of assigning the current thread to the selected nodes, which is required as Intel DML assigns submissions only to the DSA engine present on the node of the calling thread [8, Section "NUMA support"].
-No testing has taken place to evaluate this overhead and determine the most effective threshold.
+To get high per-copy performance while maintaining low usage, the Push-Pull method is selected as described in 3.2.3 for larger copies, while small copies will be handled exclusively by the current node.
+We introduce this distinction by datum size due to the observations in Section 3.2.1 that with lower transfer sizes, the effect of submission cost is amplified.